BergmannLab/PascalX/README.md

 --recode 12 transpose
 ```

 By default PascalX uses only one cpu core for the import.
 The number of cores to utilize can be set via the option ```parallel=```.
+Note that the import can take more than an hour per chromosome.
+A high parallel setting is therefore recommended.
 For import of allele information raw .vcf files have to be used.
 In this case the plink step can be skipped.
 Note that later calls of ```load_refpanel``` will be fast as the converted reference data will be stored on disk and reloaded on the fly.

 In order to import allele information into the reference panel, raw .vcf files have to be used for the import.
 Replace for this the ```tped``` import script option above with ```vcf```.
 Note that to keep only a subset of samples under .vcf import, the ```keepfile=``` option has to be set.